astoria-life/soon/about.md

 In the absence of customers knowing their food producer, regulations help ease the trust gap.
 But, with a direct to consumer model, customers know their food producer and are more likely to purchase food even if the producer hasn’t acquired certain certifications such as Organic.

 #### Finding Customers
 Many food producers are having a hard time growing their customer base and expanding their production.
 Selling to grocery stores has the above problems, marketing on their own is difficult and potentially expensive, and word of mouth may not be returning the results they need.
-An online network of food producers expands their reach easily an effectively.
+An online network of food producers expands their reach easily and effectively.

 ### Customers